 View the proposed North Sahwave wilderness boundary map here.

 North Sahwave Wilderness Fact Sheet

 When work began on the transcontinental railroad in 1863, the federal government granted railroad companies ownership of every other square mile of land across the west, keeping the squares in between.
 The grant allowed railroads to pay for construction by selling their sections.
 This checkerboard land ownership pattern still stretches across the northern portion of Nevada in a broad band along the 1-80 west corridor.
 In other states, the alternate sections moved into private ownership as time passed and the state developed.
 However, in Nevada, arid conditions, topography, soils, sparse population and other factors contributed to the lack of demand for the alternate sections.

 The checkerboard ownership pattern that persists today presents significant conservation and land management challenges for the state of Nevada.

-The Pershing County Economic and Development Act seeks to resolve the checkerboard pattern in Pershing County by allowing for an easy acre-for-acre exchange process within the checkerboard area.
+The Pershing County Economic and Development Act seeks to help resolve the checkerboard land pattern in Pershing County by allowing for a variety of exchanges within the checkerboard area.
 This exchange process will help consolidate blocks of land for easier management and development uses.
 Sections owned by the BLM along the interstate could be swapped for privately owned sections in other areas that would benefit wildlife or outdoor recreation.

-This exchange process would resolve the checkerboard lands in Pershing County - allowing for development along parts of the 1-80 corridor while consolidating public lands in other areas for public use and wildlife habitat protection.
+This exchange process would provide tools to help resolve the checkerboard lands in Pershing County - allowing for development along parts of the 1-80 corridor while consolidating public lands in other areas for public use and wildlife habitat protection.